ajschumacher/ajschumacher.github.io/2013/12/31/excel-two-thousand-and-wat/index.md

 There's no perfect tool.
 Things get done well when you know your tools inside and out.
-Because I enjoy complaining about Excel, and because I enjoy&#160;<a href="https://www.destroyallsoftware.com/talks/wat">Gary Bernhardt's "wat" talk</a> about typically unexpected behaviors in JavaScript and Ruby, I offer here "Excel Two Thousand and Wat", combining some personal pet peeves and a few other <a href="http://spreadsheetpage.com/index.php/oddities">Excel oddities</a>.
+Because I enjoy complaining about Excel, and because I enjoy <a href="https://www.destroyallsoftware.com/talks/wat">Gary Bernhardt's "wat" talk</a> about typically unexpected behaviors in JavaScript and Ruby, I offer here "Excel Two Thousand and Wat", combining some personal pet peeves and a few other <a href="http://spreadsheetpage.com/index.php/oddities">Excel oddities</a>.
 (I'm using Excel 2011 for Mac; your mileage may vary.)

 Let's talk about Excel.